Dasa: Aryan-Dasa conflict

 Hermann Oldenberg states that no distinction between historical events and mythology existed for the Vedic poets.
 For them, the conflict between the Aryans and Dasas extended into the realms of gods and demons with the hostile demon being on the same level as the hated and despised savages.

-Bridget Allchin and Raymond Allchin suggest Indo-Aryans were not the only inhabitants of the region when they arrived to Sapta-Sindhava or land of seven Indus rivers and their encounter with Dasyu was not entirely peaceful.
+Bridget Allchin and Raymond Allchin suggest Indo-Aryans were not the only inhabitants of the region when they arrived to Sapta-Sindhava or land of seven rivers and their encounter with Dasyu was not entirely peaceful.

 Ram Sharan Sharma states that the Rig-Vedic society was primarily organized on basis of tribe, kin and lineage.
 The "Aryan" tribes mentioned by the Rig Veda therefore may not have been of the same ethnicity, but may have been united by a common language and way of life.
 He states that while it has been argued that Dasyu and Dasa were not non-Aryans, it is more true in the case of the latter.
 Further the Dasas are said to be organized into tribes called viś, a term used for Vedic people or tribes.
 The god Indra is said to be the conqueror of Dasas, who appear mostly human.
 There are more references to the destruction of Dasyus by Indra instead of Dasas.
 He is said to have protected the Aryan varna by killing them.
 The Aryans also fought between themselves.
-The god Manyu (deity) is invoked to overcome both Aryans and Dasyus.
+The god Manyu is invoked to overcome both Aryans and Dasyus.
 Indra is asked to fight against the godless Dasyus and Aryans, who are the enemies of his followers.
 (X, 88, 3 & XX, 36, 10).

 The fight between Aryans and their enemies consisted mostly of fortresses and walled settlements of the latter.
 Both Dasas and Dasyus were in the possession of them.
 Sharma states that this reminds us of the later discovery of fortifications of Harappan settlements, though there is no clear archaeological evidence of mass-scale confrontation between Aryans and Harappans.
-He adds that the Aryans seemed to be attracted to their wealth over which a regular warfare took place.
+He adds that the Aryans seemed to be attracted to their wealth over which regular warfare took place.
 The worshiper in the Rig Veda expects that those who offered no oblation should be killed and their wealth be divided (I, 176, 4).
 However, it was the cattle which held the most importance to Aryans who were cattle-herders.
 For example, it is argued that Kikatas didn't need cows because they made no use of milk products in sacrifice.